Enrico0418/Final-year-Project-code/README.md

 This repository contains all the code and external files I'll be using for the final year project of my bachelor degree in Physics with Astronomy at DCU.
-I'll use this repository to keep track of progress in code and changes throughout the duration of the project
+I'll use this repository to keep track of progress in code and changes throughout the duration of the project.
+The Galileo MAG data I'll be using are in the following formats:
+- EPHIO, IPHIO, CPHIO and GPHIO, files in cartesian coordinates centered in the centre of the corresponding moon (z alighned withe the moon/Jupiter spin axis; x aligned with the coronational flow of plasma, and y pointing towards Jupieter)
+- SYS3, files in sperical coordinates centerd in Jupiter